-These are from Rockthis.org – they are just a guide, but are a great springboard to opening your heart to the Lord in prayer.
+These are from Rockthis.org – they are just a guide but are a great springboard to opening your heart to the Lord in prayer.
 Use these prayers (or the ones from your heart as part of your war room strategy).

 Heavenly Father, I feel the enemy’s grip on my neck.
 His lies are loud.
 His schemes are real.
 He seeks to steal my joy, destroy my home, and wreck my life.
 My strength is failing, and my hope is weak.
 I need you, Lord.
 Holy Spirit make your presence known.
 Fill my heart.
 Fill every room in my house.
 Be the light that I desperately need.
-In Jesus’ name I pray.
+In Jesus’ name, I pray.
 Amen!

 Lord, thank you for the relationship I have with (name).
 Praise to you, God, for her precious life.
 You see her heart.
 You know her struggles.
 Meet her where she is, Lord.
 May she have eyes to see you.
 Ears to hear you.
 A heart to accept you.
 And arms to embrace you.
 Give me a word for her.
-Use me to speak truth into her situation.
+Use me to speak the truth about her situation.
 In the mighty name of Jesus, I pray.
 Amen!

-Father God, I am a sinner and acknowledge my need for a savior.
+Father God, I am a sinner, and acknowledge my need for a savior.
 Take my heart, Lord, and make it new.
 I surrender to your will.
 I put my life in your hands and trust the plans you have for me.
 Teach me, Lord, to follow you.
-Show me the path, and I will walk it, in Jesus name.
+Show me the path, and I will walk it, in Jesus’ name.
 Amen.

 Lord, the burden I carry is heavy.
 I am tired.
 I am weak.
 I struggle and strive to no avail.
 I see no end in sight to the chaos that has become my life.
 I am desperate, Lord.
 I need you now.
 Show up, Lord.
 Do not leave me here.
 Send relief.
 Provide and way out.
 Part the waters for me like you did for Moses and the Israelites.
 In your mighty name, Jesus, I pray.
 Amen!